Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation: Methods

 \subsubsection{Extremely randomised tree ensembles}

 Random forest regressors \citep{rf_1,rf_2} use an ensemble of decision trees to make a prediction.
 Each decision tree is constructed top-down from a root node.
-At each node the data is split into bins based on the values of its input parameters.
-The optimal split is chosen based on the Gini impurity, a generalised version of entropy \citep{gini}.
+At each node the data is split into two bins based on the values of its input parameters.
+The splits are chosen such that the weighted average of the MSE of the two bins is minimized \citep{gini}.
 This partitioning of the data results in each leaf node at the bottom of the tree containing a small subset of the data, where almost all members of the subset have a similar output value.
 Predictions from decision trees are based on the assumption that test data points will have a similar output value to the other members of the leaf node it is placed into.
 A random forest is made up of a number of decision trees.
 There is a bootstrapping procedure such that each decision tree within the forest is trained on a randomly generated subset of the training data.
 Further randomness is added in that for each split only a subset of input features can be used.
 The prediction from a random forest is the average prediction of its component decision trees.
 A major advantage of random forests is that they are significantly less prone to overfitting data compared with a single decision tree.
 This results from the randomness added when training the individual decision trees.

 For this work we use extremely randomised tree ensembles (ERT; \cite{ert}).
 This is the algorithm used in previous work \citep{kamdar_2, dave_1, mssm}, and we found it to slightly outperform the standard random forest.
 It adds in additional randomization by computing a random split for each feature at each node, rather than the optimal split.